keithrbennett/rika/README.md

   export TIKA_JAR_FILESPEC=/opt/jars/tika-app-2.9.0.jar
   ```

-  You can put this in your `.bashrc` or `.zshrc` file to make it permanent.
+  You can put this in your `.bashrc` or `.zshrc` file to make it persistent.

 * Install the gem: